Persistent Sinusitis Despite Surgery

 Proper technique for using irrigation must include adequate amounts of saline to ensure that the sinuses are thoroughly irrigated, and make sure that you clean the irrigator regularly.

 Many patients will continue to have thick secretions in their sinuses, even after surgery.
 Usually with fastidious irrigation, sometimes using mucus thinners or Alkalol, it is possible to adequately irrigate out the secretions.
 Sometimes we will have patients come in and watch them irrigate to make sure that they are irrigating correctly.
-Some patients with fungal sinusitis will have a more difficult time and will do better if an antifungal irrigation is used.
+Some patients with fungal sinusitis will have a more difficult time and will do better if an antifungal irrigation or oral antifungal is used.

 Occasionally, intranasal steroids can cause inflammation, in which case management may include decreasing the dosage, eliminating steroids, or using a weaker steroid and possibly adding an oral steroid.
-Sometimes coating the nose before spraying can be helpful.
+Sometimes coating the nose before spraying can be helpful.Sometimes steroid drops may be used to reduce inflammation.

 Patients who are allergic must be carefully evaluated as even minor allergies may cause enough of an exacerbation of chronic sinusitis to cause dramatic worsening in symptoms.
 In addition to environmental controls, allergy immunotherapy is often used to manage these patients.
 It may take an extended period of time for immunotherapy to provide adequate treatment, however.

 Patients who are on allergy immunotherapy must be evaluated to make sure that adequate dosages and adequate numbers of antigens are used in treatment.
 In patients with allergic fungal rhinosinusitis or eosinophilic fungal rhinosinusitis, it is important that good allergy management take place.
 Due to the effects of Managed Care, some patients may not get adequate numbers of antigens because of cost and re-imbursement issues.
+We commonly test for and treat for a large number of molds and fungi.
+Some patients may also be helped by the drug Xolair

 It is critically important for mold and fungal exposures be carefully controlled in patients with fungal causes for sinusitis.
 That can be extremely difficult, however.

 Children should be evaluated for cystic fibrosis.
 Selected patients may need to be evaluated for HIV disease.
+Smoke exposure can also be a problem.

-Some patients operated on by inexperienced otolaryngologists may less than optimal surgery performed.
+Some patients operated on by less experienced otolaryngologists may have less than optimal surgery performed.
 If the uncinate process is not removed (see the x-ray page), recurrence of symptoms is common since proper drainage may not occur.
 (This is called a retained uncinate.)
-Sometimes a surgeon will make an opening into one of the ethmoid sinuses instead of the maxillary sinus.
-This can cause continued problems with drainage from the maxillary sinus.
-Some patients also may not have adequate amounts of ethmoid air cells removed.

 Some surgeons may have been trained at a short weekend course and as a result may not feel comfortable with doing more extensive surgery.
 The ethmoid sinuses, particularly the posterior ethmoids, are more difficult to operate on than the maxillary sinuses, and as a result some surgeons may be concerned about operating on them for fear of developing complications.
 The same is true of the sphenoid and frontal sinus.
 As a result, it is obviously important to make sure that you are operated on by someone with extensive experience.